learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

-## Checking for Multicollinearity
+### Checking for Multicollinearity

-Before we one-hot encode our categorical columns, we'll want to quickly check the dataset for multicollinearity, since this can really mess up our model if it exists in the dataset.
-We want to make sure that the columns within the dataset are not highly correlated.
+Before you one-hot encode the categorical columns usin `pd.get_dummies()`, you'll want to quickly check the dataset for multicollinearity, since this can severly impact model stability and interpretability.
+You want to make sure that the columns within the dataset are not highly correlated.

-We'll do this by creating a correlation heatmap.
-We want to do this before one-hot-encoding our data because each column becomes both a row and a column in the visualization, and after one-hot encoding, this dataset will contain over 300 columns!
+A good way to check for multicollinearity between features is to create a correlation heatmap.

-The [seaborn documentation](https://seaborn.pydata.org/examples/many_pairwise_correlations.html) provides some great code samples to help us figure out how to display a Correlation Heatmap.
+The [seaborn documentation](https://seaborn.pydata.org/examples/many_pairwise_correlations.html) provides some great code samples to help you figure out how to display a Correlation Heatmap.

-Check out this documentation, and then modify the code included so that it displays a Correlation Heatmap for our dataset below.
+Check out this documentation, and then modify the code included below so that it displays a Correlation Heatmap for your dataset below.

 ```python